sergio11/saborytv_android/README.md

-# SaboryTV 🍳📺: The Perfect Recipe Guide for Your TV
+# SaboryTV 🍳📺: Your Personal Chef, Right on Your TV

 <img width="auto" height="200px" align="left" src="doc/main_logo.png" />

-Welcome to **SaboryTV**, your ultimate kitchen companion for a delicious and interactive cooking experience on your TV.
-SaboryTV is designed to transform the way you cook by bringing you step-by-step recipe videos right to your screen.
-Whether you're a seasoned chef or a home cook, SaboryTV makes it easy to follow along with expert chefs and create mouthwatering dishes.

-Built with **Jetpack Compose for TV**, **FitFlexTV** leverages the power of [**🍮 Fudge**](https://github.com/sergio11/fudge_tv_compose_library) — a Jetpack Compose UI Kit for TV apps. **Fudge** offers pre-built components and tools to create seamless and engaging experiences on the big screen 🎬.
-With **Fudge**, we’ve simplified TV app development, ensuring that FitFlexTV delivers a smooth, intuitive user experience 🚀.
+Welcome to **SaboryTV**, the ultimate platform to elevate your cooking experience directly from your Smart TV.
+Whether you're aiming to refine your culinary skills, explore new flavors, or simply follow along with top chefs, SaboryTV is designed to cater to your tastes and dietary goals.
+With an extensive collection of recipes, tailored to your preferences, you'll be able to create the perfect dish every time. 🍝🍰

+With SaboryTV, you can watch expert chefs in action and follow their step-by-step instructions from the comfort of your kitchen.
+The platform offers an interactive, hands-free experience that guides you through every detail of the recipe—from ingredient prep to plating—so you can focus on perfecting your dish without distractions. 👨‍🍳👩‍🍳

+**Built using Jetpack Compose for TV**, SaboryTV integrates seamlessly into your Smart TV environment.
+Utilizing [**🍮 Fudge**](https://github.com/sergio11/fudge_tv_compose_library), a powerful UI Kit for TV apps, SaboryTV ensures smooth navigation and a delightful user experience.
+Our platform is designed to make following along with cooking videos intuitive, engaging, and fun, turning your kitchen into a culinary playground. 🍽️✨

 <p align="center">
   <img src="https://img.shields.io/badge/Android%20Studio-3DDC84.svg?style=for-the-badge&logo=android-studio&logoColor=white" />